 2. Carrier-specific apps

-These are apps that are preinstalled by the mobile carrier and may include services, promotional offers, or carrier-specific features.
+These apps come pre-installed on mobiles by mobile manufacturers and add services, promotional offers, or carrier-specific features.

 Example: My Verizon Mobile